simonsmith/simonsmith.io/source/posts/2015-06-14-unit-testing-react-components-without-a-dom.md

 It's not uncommon to have a few methods attached to the React component and to need to test them.
 An example might be a method that performs some complex transforms on data sent in via the props.

-If you stick to stateless methods on your React components (a good pattern to [adhere to regardless](https://medium.com/javascript-scene/baby-s-first-reaction-2103348eccdd#13b0)) then it's an absolutely breeze to unit test them.
+If you stick to stateless methods on your React components (a good pattern to [adhere to regardless](https://medium.com/javascript-scene/baby-s-first-reaction-2103348eccdd#13b0)) then it's an absolute breeze to unit test them.

-You can reference any methods directly on the prototype of the component.
+You can reference any method directly on the prototype of the component.
 Let's make sure the `stripParagraphTags` method is working correctly.

 ``` js
 describe('stripParagraphTags method', function() {